 As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

-There is nothing more embarrassing than leaving a potluck with your dish just as full and untouched as it was when you brought it in.
-For such situations, it is better to skip the experimentation and go with recipes you know will work.
-For my wife and me, tase include a mustard-vinaigrette spinach salad and cold tahini noodles.
+There is nothing more embarrassing than leaving a potluck with your dish just as full as it was when you brought it in.
+For such events, it is better to skip the experimentation and go with recipes you know to be crowd pleasers.
+For my wife and me, those include a mustard-vinaigrette spinach salad and cold tahini noodles.

-When it comes to gardening, these are often situations where I need the floral equivalent of my cold tahini noodles.
-Plants that can take care of themselves and that look healthy and vigorous even in challenging situations.
+When it comes to gardening, there are often situations where I need the floral equivalent of my cold tahini noodles.
+Plants that can take care of themselves, that look healthy and vigorous even in challenging situations.
 Plants that will not embarrass me if I forget to water them or if I do not have the time or resources to prepare their soil just so.

 I've plundered my horticultural recipe box to share 9 of my favorite North American native shrubs for difficult spots—9 performers that, with a modicum of care and thought to siting, come through for me every time.